+- The city manager;

-Deputy or Assistant City Managers;
+- (2) Deputy or assistant city managers;

-Assistants to the city manager;
+- (3) Assistants to the city manager;

-City Secretary; and
+- (4) City secretary; and

-All department heads.
+- (5) All department heads.

-- (b) Record Keeping.
-Financial disclosure reports, notwithstanding the city's population, shall be maintained in accordance with the Texas Local Government Code Sec.
-145.007. - (c) Annual Filing Date.
-Annual financial disclosure reports must be received by the City Secretary on the last business day of January.
-The City Secretary shall grant an extension of time in which to file a report upon written request submitted in advance of the deadline.
-The extension shall not exceed fifteen (15) business days.
+- (b) Record keeping.
+Financial disclosure reports, notwithstanding the city's population, shall be maintained in accordance with the V.T.C.A., Local Government Code § 145.007.

+- (c) Annual filing date.
+Annual financial disclosure reports must be received by the city secretary on the last business day of January.
+The city secretary shall grant an extension of time in which to file a report upon written request submitted in advance of the deadline.
+The extension shall not exceed 15 business days.

-Unforeseen Circumstances.
-In the event of an unforeseen circumstance, including, but not limited to military service abroad or acute illness, the deadline for receipt by the City Secretary is extended until such time as the city officer or employee resumes his city Deleted: city
+Unforeseen circumstances.
+In the event of an unforeseen circumstance, including, but not limited to, military service abroad or acute illness, the deadline for receipt by the city secretary is extended until such time as the city officer or employee resumes his city duties.